 Human rights in the workplace cover different areas of life.

 For example, you have the right as an individual to have your personal life – family, friends, partner and children.
 If your employer discriminates you against your sexual orientation or the fact that you have or plan on having children, it is considered to be violation of your basic human rights.
-If for some similar reason , get fired , we suggest that you contact as soon as the san francisco Wrongful termination lawyer, and turn the whole case in his favor.
+If for some similar reason , get fired , we suggest that you contact as soon as the dig this, and turn the whole case in his favor.

 Another sensitive issue is surveillance in the workplace.
 It is not considered violation of human rights under these circumstances: